Technius/scalajs-mithril/README.md

 This is an experimental library that provides facades for [Mithril](https://lhorie.github.io/mithril/index.html).

 ## TODO

+* Use macros to type-check view and controller methods
 * Complete `m.request` implementation
 * `m.trust`
 * `m.render`
-* Publish snapshots to Maven Central
+* Publish snapshots to Bintray or Maven Central
 * Fix issues/limitations (see relevant section below)
 * ScalaDoc